 William Shakespeare turns 448 this week.
-It’s the dream of every writer that 448 years in the future, when people are reading whatever version of eBooks exist then (mind-books?), that they’ll still be poring over the words you wrote so far in the past.
+It’s the dream of every writer that in 448 years, when people are reading whatever version of ebooks exist then (mind-books?), that they’ll still be poring over the words you wrote.
 It’s a long-shot, but even the famous “Bard of Avon,” had to start somewhere, sitting down at a desk and opening his mind to the possibilities of a story that just needed to be told.

 - Better a witty fool than a foolish wit. – Twelfth Night

 - Give every man thy ear, but few thy voice – Hamlet

 - How well he’s read, to reason against reading! – Love’s Labour’s Lost

 - Brevity is the soul of wit. – Hamlet

 - What is past is prologue. – The Tempest